 Hawaii Culinary Events

-Hungry?
 Need to fill your culinary calendar?
 Here is where you will find all the restaurant and culinary happenings in Hawaii.
 We feature a calendar of special dinners, tasting menus, prix-fixe meals, food festivals and other culinary events, including regularly occurring food events as well as special one-time-only events featuring top chefs.
 Keep checking back so you can know all that's going on in the world of restaurant and food events in Hawaii.
 We've also got the latest Hawaii Restaurant News and Wine Events.

-The Polynesian Cultural Center offers cooking demonstrations two times a day.
-Guests will learn tips and techniques for preparing Polynesian fare like laulau, taro and sweet potato chips.
-For more information or to make reservations, visit www.Polynesia.com or call 800-367-7060.
+The Polynesian Cultural Center cooking demonstrations early in the afternoon.
+Guests will learn to cook the Samoan way, using sticks, stones, leaves, husks, coconut milk, taro and fish.
+For more information, visit the official website or call 800-367-7060.
 Polynesian Cultural Center, 55-370 Kamehameha Hwy., Laie, HI 96762, 800-367-7060.

-Every Tuesday, Bar 35 offers the combination of any of its specialty pizzas and a bottle of wine for $25.
+Every Tuesday, Bar 35 offers the combination of any of its specialty pizzas and a bottle of wine or pitcher of beer for $25.
 Some of the popular pizzas include the "Gyromatic," which is topped with lamb and beef gyro meat, tzatziki sauce, romaine lettuce, tomato sauce and mozzarella; and the "Sweet Bangkok," with Chinese sausage, sweet chili sauce, cilantro, tomato sauce and mozzarella.
 Vegetarians can enjoy the "Veggielicious," topped with fresh zucchini and mushrooms, olives, tomato sauce, mozzarella, fresh basil and sesame oil.
 Bar 35, 35 N. Hotel St., Honolulu, HI 96817, 808-537-3535.